 An earlier version (obsolete) of this amp used a different anti-resonance feedback (ARF) loop that consisted of a 300 ohm resistor, a series-wired modem transformer and a 1.32uF stack of capacitors that was tuned to cancel the speaker resonance.
 When feeding a purely resistive load, the amplifier has a fairly flat frequency response.
 The low-cut/high-cut feedback loop eliminates the need to tune the amp for individual speakers.

 The bias is set by putting a DC volt meter between the Imon1 terminal and ground.
 The Imon2 terminal can be checked to see if the power tubes are well matched.
 Both Imon1 and Imon2 should have similar voltages.
 With some patience, the Hammonator can be used to sort through a group of tubes to find matched pairs.
-If you want more than 18 Watts of power and a cleaner sound, it is possible to replace the 6V6 tubes with 6L6 tubes and re-adjust the bias control.
+If you a little want more than 18 Watts of output power and a cleaner sound, it is possible to replace the 6V6 tubes with 6L6 tubes and re-adjust the bias control.

 Here is a photo of the wiring side of the Hammonator 2RVT amp, it is essentially the Hammonator 1 circuit with a few additions.